 A more practical measurement is “hours that the engine has been working”.
 This has limitations as some engines are worked harder than others.

 Nevertheless, a useful point of data for marine diesels is engine hours.
 Again, it let’s us service our engines in a responsible way.

-Generic hour meters are widely available and some take only two wires to operate.
+Generic hour meters are widely available [check the price of one on Amazon.com] and some take only two wires to operate.
 When 12v dc is applied, they count forward in time.
 When the voltage is removed, they stop counting.
 Some have an option of a light.